balintg-sudo/bkk-end_of_trip_delay-dl_YLEX88/README.md

 The repository is structured as follows:

 - **`src/`**: Contains the source code for the machine learning pipeline.
+    - `00-download.py`: Downloads the CSV from Google Drive
     - `01-data-preprocessing.py`: Scripts for loading, cleaning, and preprocessing the raw data.
-    - `02-training.py`: The main script for defining the model and executing the training loop.
+    - `02-training.py`: The main script for defining the model and executing the training loop and evaluates it on test.
-    - `03-evaluation.py`: Scripts for evaluating the trained model on test data and generating metrics.
+    - `03-evaluation.py`: Scripts for evaluating the trained model on unseen data and generating metrics.
-    - `04-inference.py`: Script for running the model on new, unseen data to generate predictions.
     - `config.py`: Configuration file containing hyperparameters (e.g., epochs) and paths.
     - `utils.py`: Helper functions and utilities used across different scripts.

 - **`notebook/`**: Contains Jupyter notebooks for analysis and experimentation.
+    - `Calculate_delays.ipynb`: Notebook for calculating the delays and checks the validity.
+The raw data uploaded comes from this.
-    - `01-data-exploration.ipynb`: Notebook for initial exploratory data analysis (EDA) and visualization.
+    - `Data_exploration.ipynb`: Notebook for Cleaning and exploring the data.
+    - `Baseline.ipynb`: Notebook for the basline models
-    - `02-label-analysis.ipynb`: Notebook for analyzing the distribution and properties of the target labels.
+    - `GNN.ipynb`: Notebook for creating the GNN

 - **`log/`**: Contains log files.
     - `run.log`: Example log file showing the output of a successful training run.